DaredevilOSS/sqlc-gen-csharp/docs/04_Postgres.md

 | json                                    | ✅         | ❌                  |
 | jsonb                                   | ✅         | ❌                  |
 | jsonpath                                | ❌         | ❌                  |

+*** Time with time zone is not useful and not recommended to use by Postgres themselves - see [here](https://www.postgresql.org/docs/current/datatype-datetime.html#DATATYPE-DATETIME).

 </details>